 Your nails dry out as you age, losing their natural oils which act as a glue to hold the nail layers together.

 If you have thin fingernails and dry skin to begin with, you can expect this to happen to you "sooner rather than later."

 Exposing your hands to harsh soaps, cleaning products, solvents, and rough work makes the problem worse because it pulls natural oil from your nails and damages the nail keratin protein.
 At first, your nails begin to "fray" on the edges, becoming brittle.
 Eventually, the layers split.

 Nail hardeners make the problem of nail splitting worse, too.
 This is because the alcohols, formaldehyde and other chemicals in the nail hardeners really dry out your natural oils.
 (Crazy fact: Nail hardeners actually contain more of these chemicals than nail polishes!
 It's these chemicals that make the nails feel harder at first.
 But - whammo - after a few weeks, the splitting is worse than ever.)

-How do you fix dry and splitting fingernails?
+How do you fix cracked, dry and splitting nails?